Ferns & Focus

 Water

-Allow the top 50% to 75% of the soil to dry out before watering.
-This plant is sensitive to fluoride and minerals in tap water; using distilled or rainwater can prevent the characteristic brown tips.
+Let the top half to three-quarters of the soil dry before watering.
+This plant is sensitive to fluoride and minerals in tap water, so distilled or rainwater can help reduce brown tips.
+Keep the soil moist but never soggy in spring and summer; water less in fall and winter.

 In-Depth Care & Growth